Cruddas Park: Postcode NE4 7DX

 Work first started on these tower blocks in 1961.
 The area had long been dominated by Armstrong’s arms works and Vickers who built tanks close to the Scotswood Road.
 During the nineteenth-century rows and rows of closely packed houses filled the banks of the Tyne to house factory workers.
 These houses and the works can be seen clearly in historic OS maps of the area.

 By the 1950s these had become run-down residential areas and the housing was considered to be low-amenity slums.
-The slums were cleared and new flats were built by Wimpey to a Swedish modular design.
+The slums were cleared and new flats were built by Wimpey to a Swedish modular design (so popular with council developers it became known as the standard point block).
 The tower blocks were named after trees and bushes as some of the former streets had been (e.g. Sycamore, Pine, Hawthorns and Willows).

 It was originally named Cruddas Park after George Cruddas who was a director of Armstrong’s arms works in Elswick and lived in Dene House which stood in this area.